To be precise, we'd start our sightseeing at the rural church of San Giovanni in Ottavo just outside of the village itself.

 The region itself must be a hiking heaven not unknown to Slovenian tourists - what else would explain an official bilingual info board in the middle of Italy?

-Finally, we'd continue towards our next little town on the menu - Santarcangelo di Romagna
+Finally, we'd continue towards our next little town on the menu - Santarcangelo di Romagna.

 With the houses of the old city center scattered on a hill, the individual time for discoveries would mean lots of opportunities to walk up and down the streets, which were the usual sort of empty due to the siesta.